zpl-c/librg/README.md

 * Any other possible way that was not mentioned.

 ## Structure

-### General
-The library is built with single header-only file design.
-So everything librg provides is located in `includes/librg.h` file.
+The library is built with **single header-only file design**.
+So everything librg provides is located in [includes/librg.h](https://github.com/librg/librg/blob/master/include/librg.h) file.
-However it has dependencies.
+However it has **dependencies**.
 Most of them are also single header-only libraries.

 ### List
 Current list and description of dependencies looks like this: